tarama.jpg

 The tarama, or carp roe, is found easily at grocery stores in Greece.
 It is at the butcher’s counter and very fresh.
 To make it here, you will likely have to find it in a jar.
 If you can’t find it at an ethnic grocer you can buy it online here.

-4 Tablespoons Tarama
+4 tablespoons Tarama

-8 slices white bread, crusts removed (italian bread or baguette, 1 day old works best)
+8 slices white bread, crusts removed (Italian bread or baguette, 1 day old works best)

 1/2 small onion, grated (about 2-3 Tablespoons)

-4 Tablespoons lemon juice
+4 tablespoons fresh lemon juice

 3/4 cup olive oil